groue/GRMustache/Guides/forking.md

 - **Compiling**
     - `GRMustacheCompiler`
     - `GRMustacheRenderingElement`

+    The *compiler* consumes a parse tree of tokens and outputs an [abstract syntax tree](http://en.wikipedia.org/wiki/Abstract_syntax_tree) of *rendering elements*.

+    Rendering elements are actually able to provide the rendering expected by the library user:

+    - `GRMustacheTemplate`
     - `GRMustacheSectionElement`
-    - `GRMustacheTemplate`
-    - `GRMustacheTemplateOverride`
     - `GRMustacheTextElement`
     - `GRMustacheVariableElement`

-    The *compiler* consumes a parse tree of tokens and outputs an [abstract syntax tree](http://en.wikipedia.org/wiki/Abstract_syntax_tree) of *rendering elements*.
+    - `GRMustacheTemplateOverride`

-    Rendering elements are actually able to provide the rendering expected by the library user. *Templates* render full templates and partials, *section elements* render Mustache section tags, *text elements* render raw text, *variable elements* render Mustache variable tags, and *template overrides* render overridable partial tags.
+    *Templates* render full templates and partials, *section elements* render Mustache section tags, *text elements* render raw text, *variable elements* render Mustache variable tags, and *template overrides* render overridable partial tags.

     For instance, from the tokens parsed from `Hello {{name}}!`, a compiler outputs an AST made of one template containing two text elements and a variable element.

 - **Runtime**
-	- `GRMustacheInvocation`
     - `GRMustacheRuntime`
-	- `GRMustacheTemplateDelegate`
-    - `GRMustacheNSUndefinedKeyExceptionGuard`

     A *runtime* implements a state of four different stacks:

     - a *context stack*, initialized with the initial object that the library user provides in order to "fill" the template.
 Section elements create new runtime objects with an extended context stack.
     - a *filter stack*, that is initialized with the *filter library* (see below).
 It is extended with user's custom filters.
     - a *delegate stack*, initialized with a template's delegate.
 Section and variable elements create new runtime objects with an extended delegate stack whenever they render objects that conform to the GRMustacheTemplateDelegate protocol.
     - a *template override stack*, that grows when a template override element renders.

     A runtime is able to provide the value for an identifier such as `name` found in a `{{name}}` tag.
 However, runtime is not responsible for providing values that should be rendered.
 Expressions built at the parsing phase are.
 They query the runtime in order to compute their values.

+    - `GRMustacheInvocation`
+    - `GRMustacheTemplateDelegate`

     *Invocations* are created by runtime objects, and exposed to *delegates*, so that the library user inspect or override rendered values.

-    *GRMustacheNSUndefinedKeyExceptionGuard* is a funny tool that allows the library user to avoid his debugger to stop on every NSUndefinedKeyException raised by the template rendering.

-- **Lambdas Sections**
     - `GRMustacheSectionTagHelper`
     - `GRMustacheSectionTagRenderingContext`

     The library user can implement *section tag helpers* in order to have some section tags behave as "Mustache lambdas".
 In order to be able to perform the job described by the Mustache specification, they are provided with *rendering context* objects that provide the required information and tools.

-- **Lambdas Variables**
     - `GRMustacheDynamicPartial`
     - `GRMustacheVariableTagHelper`
     - `GRMustacheVariableTagRenderingContext`

     The library user can implement *variable tag helpers* in order to have some variable tags behave as "Mustache lambdas".
 In order to be able to perform the job described by the Mustache specification, they are provided with *rendering context* objects that provide the required information and tools. *Dynamic partials* are variable tag helpers dedicated to rendering partials.

-- **Filters**
     - `GRMustacheFilter`
     - `GRMustacheFilterLibrary`